 I’ve learned that being on the go all day for our girls is super stimulating and causes more night wakes and cries.
 (Remember, overtiredness causes even small wakings at night!)

 If your child does still nap, I would allow them to max out their nap (2-3 hours) so they can handle the later evening out and away from home.

-Since your child is a little more responsive at this age, I would absolutely talk with them about what to expect.
+Additionally, since your child is a little more responsive at this age, I would absolutely talk with them about what to expect.

 “We’re even going to stay out past your bedtime and watch fireworks together!
-Then we’ll come home and because it’s so late we’ll get ready for bed super fast and go to sleep.”
+Then we’ll come home and because it’s so late, we’ll get ready for bed super fast and go to sleep.”

 Be warned you may need to repeat that expectation to them many times.
 Especially when you’re headed home after the fun.